tlswg/sslkeylogfile/draft-thomson-tls-keylogfile.md

 followed by U+10), CR (U+13), or LF (U+10) as a line terminator.
 Lines are ignored if they are empty or if the first character is an octothorp character ('#', U+23).
 Other lines of the file each contain a single secret.

+Implementations that record secrets to a file do so continuously as those secrets are generated.

 Each secret is described using a single line composed of three values that are separated by a single space character (U+20).
 These values are: